Linear grammar: Expressive power

-A language is linear iff it can be generated by a one-turn pushdown automaton -- a pushdown automaton that, once it starts popping, never pushes again.
+A language is linear iff it can be generated by a one-turn pushdown automaton – a pushdown automaton that, once it starts popping, never pushes again.

 Closure properties

 Positive cases

 Linear languages are closed under union.
 Construction is the same as the construction for the union of context-free languages.
 Let $L_1, L_2$ be two linear languages, then $L_1\cup L_2$ is constructed by a linear grammar with $S \to S_1|S_2$, and $S_1, S_2$ playing the role of the linear grammars for $L_1, L_2$.

 If L is a linear language and M is a regular language, then the intersection $L \cap M$ is again a linear language; in other words, the linear languages are closed under intersection with regular sets.

 Linear languages are closed under homomorphism and inverse homomorphism.

-Corollary: linear languages form a full trio.
+As a corollary, linear languages form a full trio.
 Full trios in general are language families that enjoy a couple of other desirable mathematical properties.